View career videos from experts in the field.

 **Please do not send in your supporting documentation until AFTER you have registered for an exam.**

-Within the United States and Canada: To be eligible to take the CSCS® examination, candidates must hold at least a bachelor's degree or currently be enrolled as a college senior from an institution that is accredited by one of the six regional accrediting associations:
+Within the United States: To be eligible to take the CSCS® examination, candidates must hold at least a bachelor's degree or currently be enrolled as a college senior from an institution that is accredited by one of the six regional accrediting associations:

 1. Middle States Commission on High Education 2.
 Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools 3.
 North Central Association of Colleges and Schools 4.
 Northwest Commission on Colleges and Universities 5.
 Western Association of Schools and Colleges 6.
 Southern Association of Colleges and Schools